-The IRS has had its budget cut and is now overwhelmed with Affordable Care Act and FATCA-related matters.
-IRS Commissioner John Koskinen has publicly expressed his concern that the IRS would not be able to process all the filings.
-Implementation of the Same Country Safe Harbor would cut the paperwork by 85% or more, and leave behind the FATCA filings of those of true interest to the IRS and Treasury.
+Congress has made serious cuts to the budget of the IRS over the past few years.
+IRS Commissioner John Koskinen has publicly expressed his concern that about whether IRS has adequate enforcement resources.
+Implementation of the Same Country Safe Harbor would cut FATCA data inputs by 85% or more, and leave behind the FATCA filings of those of true interest to the IRS and Treasury.

-If the Same Country Safe Harbor were implemented, it would be far easier to find the real targets of FATCA - the tax dodgers and money launderers - who, it stands to reason, do not use financial accounts in their countries of residence to carry out their criminal acts.
+If the Same Country Safe Harbor were implemented, it would be far easier to find the real targets of FATCA - the tax dodgers, money launderers and other financial crimes perpetrators - who, it stands to reason, do not use financial accounts in their countries of residence to carry out their criminal accs.